 What is a cloud container?

-cloud container is a part of the software that combines an application’s dependencies and codes, supplying an isolated environment.
+A cloud container is a part of the software that combines an application’s dependencies and codes, supplying an isolated environment.
 The applications developed and deployed can run smoothly in this environment.

-cloud container is placed on the top of the server, its container engine and Operating System.
+A cloud container is placed on the top of the server, its container engine and Operating System.
 This allows a container to communicate with the Operating System and use the resources within.

 A container, when spun up, shares all the resources of the host Operating System.
 This also includes binaries and libraries.
 This virtualization at the Operating System level avoids the requirement to replicate the Operating System code or the underlying computer whenever the user spins up a new cloud container, such as a VM (virtual machine) would.
 Thus, a user’s server can run several workloads with one Operating System installed, making them lightweight and deployed in seconds.